preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 What should be considered underused content is defined in the Metrics settings, see link above.

 More detailed information can be found by clicking a bar.
-Here's underused pages in July, as an example:
+Here's an example:

 .. image:: admin-dashboard-page-status-examnple.png